bsnes-emu/bsnes/README.md

 [Read more](https://sameboy.github.io/features/).

 ## Compatibility
-SameBoy passes many of [blargg's test ROMs](http://gbdev.gg8.se/wiki/articles/Test_ROMs#Blargg.27s_tests), as well as most of [mooneye-gb's](https://github.com/Gekkio/mooneye-gb) acceptance tests.
+SameBoy passes many of [blargg's test ROMs](http://gbdev.gg8.se/wiki/articles/Test_ROMs#Blargg.27s_tests), as well as 77 out of 78 of [mooneye-gb's](https://github.com/Gekkio/mooneye-gb) tests (Some tests require the original boot ROMs).
 SameBoy should work with most games and demos, please [report](https://github.com/LIJI32/SameBoy/issues/new) any broken ROM.
 The latest results for SameBoy's automatic tester are available [here](https://sameboy.github.io/automation/).

 ## Compilation
 SameBoy requires the following tools and libraries to build: